jefdaj/pges/readme.md

 3. Copy the HTML to the test server and make sure it looks OK
 4. Copy it to the main server

-[build.sh](build.sh) does steps #1-2 on a Debian system, [test.sh](test.sh)
-does #3, and [deploy.sh](deploy.sh) does #4.
+[build.sh](build.sh) does steps #1-2 on a Debian or Fedora system, [test.sh](test.sh) does #3, and [deploy.sh](deploy.sh) does #4.
 If you use a different OS or host the HTML somewhere else you'll need to adjust them.
 Ask Jeff for the ssh keys.
 Note that even though not much human work is required to build the site, your computer might take a while compiling lots of Haskell packages the first time.

 License
 -------